 GMT - The Giant Magellan Telescope is a project for the construction of an optical/nearinfrared telescope, consisting of seven 8-metre mirrors, combined together to reach the resolving power of a 24.5-metre telescope.
 It is a collaboration between US, Australian and South Korean institutions.
-It is expected to start operations in 2018 in the Chilean Andes.
+It is expected to start operations early in the next decade in the Chilean Andes.